harrydehix/print-binary-nasm/README.md

 # print-binary-nasm
-macro for printing binarys in nasm
+macro for printing binaries in nasm

 awful code, but it works